Attachment Trauma

 Our attachment trauma becomes an integral part of our relationship to the world.

-Painful experiences diminishes happiness.
+Painful experiences diminish happiness.
 Those close to us respond to our projections.
 Our habitual return to trauma evokes powerful emotions, motivating responses.
 We are primed for action.
 Biological programming insists we respond to fear, unfairness, and loss.
 The emotions warn the body that something isn’t right, and we need to act—NOW.
 However, trauma disrupts our ability to correctly identify danger.

 The larger the attachment trauma, the greater the emotion.
 Dominant emotions burst through with robustness, giving more importance to triggering event than it deserves.
 We biologically prepare for a sizable threat when the correction or disapproving glance were harmless.
 An impoverished and hurtful childhood typically forges intense protective emotions that were adaptive to the child but problematic for later connections; the traumatic childhood memories imprint relationships with danger.